MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 search.appverid:
 - SPO160
 - MET150
-description: "Learn how to create the Viva Connections dashboard"
+description: "Learn how to edit the Viva Connections dashboard"
 ---

 # Create a Viva Connections dashboard and add cards